racket/racket/racket/src/bc/README.txt

 The default build mode creates 3m executables only (except for a CGC executable that is used to build the 3m executable).
 To create CGC executables in addition to 3m executables, use `zuo . cgc` in addition to `zuo`, or run `zuo . both`.
-To install both variants, use `make install-both` instead of just `make install`.
+To install both variants, use `zuo . install-both` instead of just `zuo . install`.
 Alternatively, use just `zuo . cgc` and `zuo . install-cgc` to build and install just the CGC variants.

 CGC variants are installed with a "cgc" suffix.
 To swap the default build and install mode, supply `--enable-cgcdefault` to `configure`.
 In that case, CGC variants are built by default, `zuo .
-3m` creates 3m executables, and `make install-both` installs CGC variants without a suffix and 3m variants with a "3m" suffix.
+3m` creates 3m executables, and `zuo . install-both` installs CGC variants without a suffix and 3m variants with a "3m" suffix.